Bangladesh, Canada to work for higher bilateral trade

 They discussed a number of global and regional issues, including political relations, economic cooperation, trade and investment, technical assistance, movement of people and response to the Rohingya crisis.

-Foreign Secretary Masud Bin Momen emphasised increasing collaboration in capacity building of Bangladesh's service sectors

-The two countries agreed to work on elevating the relations to the next level, according to a statement of the foreign ministry.
+The two countries agreed to work on elevating the relations to the next level, according to a statement of the foreign ministry yesterday.

 Foreign Secretary Masud Bin Momen emphasised increasing collaboration in the capacity building of Bangladesh's service sectors, including skills development, trade facilitation, clean tech and energy and agri-food processing sectors.